splashkit/splashkit.io-starlight/src/content/docs/guides/Inputs/Getting Started With Mouse Button and Inputs.md

 ---
-title: Mouse Button and Inputs
+title: Getting Started With Mouse Button and Inputs
 description: As a Splashkit developer, I want to learn how to use `Key Code` in Splashkit so that I can identify which key triggers an event and handle it accordingly.
+sidebar:
+  order: 5
 ---
-# Getting Started With Mouse Button and Inputs

 ## Introduction to Mouse Button